alintulu/tact/README.md

 ### Usage

-This tool is used via the `tact` and `tact_2D` command-line utilities.
-Both take only one argument - a YAML configuration file, well-documented examples of which can be found in the "configs/" directory.
+This tool is used via the `tact`  command-line utility.
+It takes only one argument - a YAML configuration file, well-documented examples of which can be found in the "configs/" directory.
 Alternatively, the `--stdin` argument can be specified to read a configuration file from stdin.

 `tact` performs multivariate classifier training and application, producing files which can then be used in THETA or the Higgs Analysis Combined Limit tools.
 It should be the only program needed for most use-cases.

-`tact_2D` performs dimensionality reduction for two classifiers trained and and saved by the `tact` program.

 ### Authors
 + Corin Hoad